-Based on his 30 years of experience as a couples counselor, Gary Chapman (author of The Five Love Languages) breaks down the five love languages as the following: words of affirmation, quality time, receiving gifts, acts of service and physical touch.
-The love languages are a hot topic of conversation, so it’s certainly natural and fair to ask if sex on its own should be considered a love language.
+Gary Chapman (author of The Five Love Languages) breaks down the five love languages as the following: words of affirmation, quality time, receiving gifts, acts of service and physical touch.
+The love languages are a hot topic of conversation for people who are interested in human hearts, minds and relationships, so it’s certainly natural and fair to ask if sex on its own should be considered a love language.
+So we did.

 Kelly Connell, the sexuality and relationship expert for My First Blush tells SheKnows that it first depends on the type of sex you’re having.
 “We have sex for many different reasons,” Connell says.
 “Sometimes because we want to express our love for someone and sometimes because we just need to get laid and sometimes it is in between these two.”